GenericMappingTools/gmt/doc/rst/source/trend1d.rst

 If a polynomial model is included, then the domain of x will be shifted and scaled to [-1, 1] and the basis functions will be Chebyshev polynomials provided the polygon is of full order (otherwise we stay with powers of x).
-These have a numerical advantage in the form of the matrix which must be inverted and allow more accurate solutions.
+The Chebyshev polynomials have a numerical advantage in the form of the matrix which must be inverted and allow more accurate solutions.
 The Chebyshev polynomial of degree n has n+1 extrema in [-1, 1], at all of which its value is either